sanderlin2013/Predicting-COVID-19-in-Philly/README.md

 # Searching for COVID: Using Google Search Data to Predict COVID-19 Cases in Philadelphia

 The city of Philadelphia has been tracking its COVID-19 cases since the beginning of the pandemic.
-They want to know if they can use Google's COVID-19 related search data to better predict COVID-19 cases which would give the city time to better prepare for spikes in COVID-19 cases.
+They want to know if they can use Google's COVID-19 related search data to better predict COVID-19 cases in Philadelphia.
+This would give the city time to better prepare for spikes in COVID-19 cases.
 Unfortunately, the model that incorporated the Google search data performed worse than a model based only on the COVID-19 data.
-That means that, at least with the model we made, we *could not* use Google's COVID-19 related search data to better predict COVID-19 cases in Philadelphia.
+(The baseline model rounded results were MAE: `24.86`, RMSE: `29.80`, MAPE: `0.14`.
+The VAR model rounded results were MAE: `111.87`, RMSE: `128.19`, MAPE: `0.63`.)
+That means that with the model created we *can not* use Google's COVID-19 related search data to better predict COVID-19 cases in Philadelphia.

  ![Philly Skyline](Images/Philadelphia_from_the_Delaware_River.png)